mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 - ORC formatted files (`.orc`)
 - Feather (Arrow) formatted files (`.arrow`)

+!!! note
+    - ORC is not fully supported on Windows or PyPy environments
+    - CSV support is limited and is not recommended beyond trivial usage

 ### File Sizes

 Opteryx loads entire files (pages) into memory one at a time, this requires the following to be considered: